ynyrllw/al-tech-test/README.md

 vagrant up

+In your browser go to 127.0.0.1:8080 (not on the vagrant VM, the port is 80 on the VM)

 #File Structure

 The Django web server exists on a different repo but is a sub module in this master repository.
 All template files are in this repo as they need to be dynamically set by ansible first.